tom-howard/ros2/docs/course/part3.md

         source ~/.bashrc
         ```

+1. After having completed Part 2 Exercises 4 & 5, you should have a working `move_circle.py` node complete with a proper shutdown procedure.
+Take a copy of the code and paste it into your new `param_circle.py` file.
+Alternatively, if you didn't manage to finish these exercises previously, **[you can access a worked example here](./part3/move_circle.md){target="_blank"}**.

 1. Now, let's modify the code:

     1. First, in the `__init__()` method, change the name of the node: